 Learn how to can pickle onions here.

-Dehydrating onions and storing them in vacuum sealed bags or Mason jars will keep them shelf stable for years – when stored in a cool, dry, and dark place.
+Dehydrating onions and storing them in vacuum-sealed bags or Mason jars will keep them shelf stable for years – when stored in a cool, dry, and dark place.

 Chill the onion for about 10 minutes in the refrigerator to reduce the chances of them making your eyes water while cutting.
 Slice the onions as evenly as possible before dehydrating them so they dry both uniformly and thoroughly.

 You can chunk or dice the peeled and washed onions as well – as long as they are uniformly separated.
-The drying process tends to take longer when the onions of chunked or diced instead of sliced into rings.
+The drying process tends to take longer when the onions are chunked or diced instead of sliced into rings.